marcefanitoli/AdHoc-Sensor-System/README.md

 IoT Endpoint Device - device with sensor or actuator that listens for RESTful requests Server - device which queries IoT endpoints, stores and plots the data.
-Potentaly offering it as a website.
+Potentially offering it as a website.